-Discovering this whispering wonder namely Gol Gumbaz would not be less than a majestic experience for you.
-Essentially a mausoleum of the King Mohammed Adil Shah, who was the prosperous Sultan of Bijapur, this place is worth every ounce of your energy and time!
+Discovering this Whispering Wonder of India wouldn’t be less than a majestic experience for anyone.
+Essentially a mausoleum of king Mohammed Adil Shah, who was the prosperous Sultan of Bijapur, this place is worth every ounce of your energy and time!

 And then at each of the four corners of the cube, there is a presence of a dome-capped octagonal tower that is seven storeys high with a staircase inside.
-And the upper floor of each of the tower opens on to a round gallery surrounding the dome.
+And the upper floor of each of the towers opens onto a round gallery surrounding the dome.

 This architectural acoustic wonder was made by an architect named Yaqut of Dabul.

-Golgumbaz is the second largest monument after St Basilica having the largest dome.
+Gol Gumbaz is the second largest monument after St. Basilica having the largest dome.

-The amazing whispering gallery distinctly echoes whispering around 11 times.
+The amazing Whispering Gallery distinctly echoes whispering, around 11 times.

-Visit Kumatagi.
 The Kumatagi village is typically known for being an ancient summer resort.
 This place consists of a lake, rows of tamarind trees which are just a visual delight for the eyes.
 Truly an incredible place for hearts that need peace.